devswing1030/SqlParser/README.md

 # SqlParser

 This is a java library for parsing sql.
+It can parse the sql into database, tables, columns, rows, etc. It can be used to analyze the sql and get the database structure and data.

 ## Quick Start